hakansa00219/MMO/README.md

 # MMO
-Learning how MMO games made.
+Learning how MMO games are made.
 Server/Client codes.